Myth of the clean Wehrmacht: Crimes in Greece, Poland, the Soviet Union, and Yugoslavia

-The Wehrmacht murdered the Jews of Serbia from mid-1941.
-This extermination was begun independently, without the involvement of the SS.
-In April 1941 in the early days of the occupation of Serbia, Chief of Military Administration Harald Turner decreed the necessity of registering Jews, including forced labor and curfews.
+In Serbia, the Wehrmacht began the murder of the Jews from mid-1941, independently of the SS.
+In April 1941 in the early days of the occupation, Chief of Military Administration Harald Turner decreed the registration of Jews, including forced labor and curfews.
 This culminated in the Geiselmordpolitik, the reprisal killings by the Wehrmacht for insurgency and sabotage.
-In September 1942, the Wehrmacht was also involved in a massacre of civilians in Samarica, where they reportedly killed 480 "enemy" combatants with a loss of one German soldier.
-At the same time the Wehrmacht was engaged in these atrocities, they condemned the similar actions taken by the fascist Ustasa party of the Independent State of Croatia.
+In September 1942, the Wehrmacht was also involved in a massacre of civilians in Samarica, where they reportedly killed 480 "enemy combatants" with a loss of one German soldier.
+At the same time the Wehrmacht condemned similar actions taken by the fascist Ustasa party of the Independent State of Croatia.

-Start of the myth
+Beginning

-The Generals' memorandum
+Generals' memorandum

-General Franz Halder, OKH chief of staff between 1938 and 1942, played a key role in creating the myth of the clean Wehrmacht.
+General Franz Halder, Chief of Staff of the OKH between 1938 and 1942, played a key role in creating the myth of the clean Wehrmacht.
 The genesis for the myth was the "Generals' Memorandum" created in November 1945 and submitted to the Nuremberg trials.
 It was titled "The German Army from 1920 to 1945" and was co-authored by Halder and former field marshals Walther von Brauchitsch and Erich von Manstein, along with other senior military figures.
-It aimed to portray the German armed forces as apolitical and largely innocent of the crimes committed by the Nazi regime.
-The strategy outlined in the memorandum was later adopted by Hans Laternser, the lead counsel for the defence of senior Wehrmacht commanders at the High Command Trial.
-The document was written at the suggestion of American general William J. Donovan of the OSS.
-He viewed the Soviet Union as a global threat to world peace.
-Donovan served as a deputy prosecutor at Nuremberg; he and some other U.S. representatives believed the trials should not proceed.
-He believed America should do everything it could to secure Germany as a military ally against the Soviet Union in the growing Cold War.
+It portrayed the German armed forces as apolitical and largely innocent of the crimes committed by the Nazi regime.
+The arguments of the memorandum were later adopted by Hans Laternser, the lead counsel for the defence of senior Wehrmacht commanders at the High Command Trial.
+The document was written at the suggestion of American general William J. Donovan of the OSS, who viewed the Soviet Union as the main global threat to world peace.
+Donovan served as a deputy prosecutor at Nuremberg; he and some other U.S. representatives believed the trials should not proceed, but that Germany should be recruited as a military ally against the Soviet Union in the growing Cold War.